MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

     ![Menu command for adding a Django app](media/django/step02-add-django-app-command.png)

 Using either method, create an app with the name "HelloDjangoApp".
-The result is a folder in your project with that name, which contains the following items:
+The result is a folder in your project with that name that contains items as described in the table that follows.

 ![Django app files in Solution Explorer](media/django/step02-django-app-in-solution-explorer.png)